-Yangon Excelsior channels its city’s colonial past and gives it a thoroughly modern update.
-Rooms are styled with marble, parquet and vintage curios; communal spaces include a peaceful library and two ravishing restaurants (one with a carnivore-pleasing Josper grill).
-Further R&R comes courtesy of the soothing spa, which has an internationally inspired treatment menu but a fondness for indigenous ingredients.
-And a prime city-centre location seals the deal: all of Yangon’s best bits – lakes and temples and tea rooms, oh my – await on the hotel’s doorstep.
+Yangon Excelsior views its city’s colonial past through a modern lens: expect art-deco elegance, marble and mod cons, spa highs and very fine food and drink.
+Rooms feature five-metre-high ceilings, parquet floors and vintage curios; additional eye-candy comes in the shape of two ravishing restaurants (one with a carnivore-pleasing Josper grill).
+There’s also a spoiling spa that doffs its hat to indigenous ingredients and ancient healing techniques.
+And the prime city-centre setting seals the deal: all Yangon’s best bits – lakes and temples and tea rooms, oh my – await on the hotel’s doorstep.

 Noon, but flexible, subject to availability.
 Earliest check-in, 2pm.

 Double rooms from £121.19 ($152), including tax at 15 per cent.

 Rates usually exclude breakfast.
 The buffet spread includes waffles, pancakes, eggs, fruit, juices, coffee and tea.

 Mini gym with a running machine, exercise bike, dumbbells and a cross trainer; free WiFi throughout.
 In rooms: TV, workspace, shaving mirror, air-conditioning, minibar, free bottled water, kettle, tea and coffee, blackout curtains.

 The Junior Suites make knee-weakeningly lovely sleeping quarters, thanks to their lofty ceilings and lashings of space.

 The Excelsior Spa has a trio of treatment rooms where nimble-knuckled massage therapists dish out ache-busting remedies.
 Try one of the globally inspired ‘Touch for Body’ massages.
 Spa products champion fragrant indigenous ingredients.

 Bring cover-ups for temple visits and hiking boots for outdoor expeditions; a thirst for tea won’t hurt.